braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ![][11]{: style="float:right;max-width:35%;margin-left:15px;"}

-Click **Add Variant** and select the option to add a new variant to your Canvas.
+Select **Add Variant** to add a new variant to your Canvas.
 Variants represent a journey that your users will take and can contain multiple steps and branches.

-You can add additional variants by clicking the <i class="fas fa-plus-circle"></i> plus button.
+You can add additional variants by selecting the <i class="fas fa-plus-circle"></i> plus button.
 When you add new variants, you'll be able to adjust how your users will be distributed between them so that you can cross-compare and analyze the efficacy of different engagement strategies.

 ![][12]

 {% alert tip %}
 By default, the Canvas variant assignment is locked in when users enter the Canvas, meaning that if a user first enters a variant, that will be their variant every time they re-enter the Canvas.
-However, there are ways to circumvent this behavior. <br><br>To do so, you can create a random number generator using Liquid, run it at the beginning of each user's Canvas entry, store the value as a custom attribute, and then use that attribute to randomly divide users.
+However, there are ways to circumvent this behavior. <br><br>To do so, create a random number generator using Liquid, run it at the beginning of each user's Canvas entry, store the value as a custom attribute, then use that attribute to randomly divide users.

 {% details Expand for steps %}